 Welcome from the Director

-The Notre Dame London Law Program is directed by Michael K. Addo, an international lawyer and expert in the fields of human rights law and business policy.
+The Notre Dame London Law Programme is directed by Michael K. Addo, an international lawyer and expert in the fields of human rights law and business policy.
 Professor Addo understands firsthand the value of educating lawyers with a global perspective to understand how legal issues transcend borders.

-Courses in the London Law Program are taught by a premier global group of academics and practitioners composed of experts based in the United Kingdom and faculty in residence from Notre Dame Law School’s main campus.
+Courses in the London Law Programme are taught by a premier global group of academics and practitioners composed of experts based in the United Kingdom and faculty in residence from Notre Dame Law School’s main campus.
 Students are able to satisfy certain requirements of the Law School curriculum and enroll in core courses while also benefiting from three pathways of study.
 Central to the curriculum is a comparative and international focus informed by the unique context of London as a city and unique legal market.